The Importance of Being Earnest

 Gwendolen has been raised in the city and is polished and sophisticated.
 She enjoys this advantage over Cecily, whom she considers a country bumpkin.
 There are a number of hilarious town vs. country barbs in their tea scene, the least veiled of which happens here:

 Based on this snippet of dialogue, it certainly looks like it's fighting time.
-But no – the servant Merriman enters and quickly restores calm.
-One woman may be country girl and the other city girl, but both know you don’t let it all hang out in front of the servants.
+But no—the servant Merriman enters and quickly restores calm.
+One woman may be a country girl and the other a city girl, but both know that you don’t let it all hang out in front of the servants.